supergreenlab/SuperGreenOSBoilerplate/README.md

 I've mostly been woking with either:

 - [Espressif ESP32 Development Board - Developer Edition](https://www.adafruit.com/product/3269)
-  Simple, but does not allow to flash the actual SuperGreenDriver.
+  Simple, but does not allow to flash other devices.
 - [Espressif ESP32 WROVER KIT - V3](https://www.adafruit.com/product/3384)
-  this one allows to debug through xtensa-esp32-elf-gdb and to flash the actual SuperGreenDriver.
+  this one allows to debug through xtensa-esp32-elf-gdb and to flash other devices.

 ![ESP32 WROVER KIT](assets/esp32.png?raw=true "ESP32 WROVER KIT")